Groundbreaking Report Links Health Systems Strengthening Interventions to Health Outcomes

 “We all agree on the importance of building sustainable health systems, but it’s harder to appreciate the importance of HSS investments at the country level,” Pablos-Mendez said.
 “This exercise is allowing us to share the first wave of the impact of health systems strengthening interventions.
 This is paramount and it is an important step for us.”

-The report, authored by a team from the Abt Associates-led Health Finance and Governance project, presents evidence on how to strengthen health system performance to achieve sustainable health improvements at scale, particularly toward ending preventable child and maternal deaths, fostering an AIDS-Free Generation, and protecting communities against infectious diseases.
+The report, authored by a team from the Abt Global-led Health Finance and Governance project, presents evidence on how to strengthen health system performance to achieve sustainable health improvements at scale, particularly toward ending preventable child and maternal deaths, fostering an AIDS-Free Generation, and protecting communities against infectious diseases.
 Many of the interventions straddle several health system functions, and often overlap or are implemented in combination.

 “This groundbreaking report marks a milestone in our path towards identifying concrete evidence of the capacity of health systems strengthening interventions to save lives,” said Karen Cavanaugh, Director of OHS, at the event.